dotKokott/ShaderSlides/README.md

 * ~~Tab-able code for solution~~
 * Reference book of shaders clearly
 * Add useful export links from exporticon
+* Pause shader section that is not focused
+* Automatic id + section anchor, manual is super annoying

 ## Low priority
 * Load solution automatic if file + "_solution_" exists
 * ~~Highlight sections by lowering opacity of other sections~~